 How might we support young people to pursue computing and digital media pathways that go beyond a single program experience?

-Partner organizations and HRL will collaborate closely on iterative cycles of co-design, implementation and evaluation in order to put into place practical “brokering interventions” throughout the project.
-Together, we’ll work to find out how small changes to the ways that youth development organizations already work – modest new pedagogical practices within programs, new organizational routines, integration of simple communication tools, augmentations to existing professional development – might help support youth pathways.
-Rather than building massive new programs and technologies, we’re focusing on tweaking practices that can be easily tested and circulated.
+Partner organizations and HRL collaborated on iterative cycles of co-design, implementation and evaluation in order to put into place practical “brokering interventions” throughout the project.
+Together, we worked to find out how small changes to the ways that youth development organizations already work – modest new pedagogical practices within programs, new organizational routines, integration of simple communication tools, augmentations to existing professional development – might help support youth pathways.
+Rather than building massive new programs and technologies, we focused on tweaking practices that can be easily tested and circulated.

-As part of CS-Paths, we’ll be both working intensively with a small number of organizations as well as ‘working in the open’ in the Hive NYC Network as the work unfolds through a CS-Paths Working Group.
-The working group will be an open space where a larger group of organizations interested in these issues can engage, contribute ideas, give feedback on new approaches, make sense of data coming out of the more intensive design research cycles, and think about how practices might be relevant to their own learning environments.
+As part of CS-Paths, we worked intensively with a small number of organizations and also ‘worked in the open’ in the Hive NYC Network as the work unfolded through a CS-Paths Working Group.
+The working group was an open space where a larger group of organizations interested in these issues engaged, contributed ideas, gave feedback on new approaches, made sense of data coming out of the more intensive design research cycles, and considered how practices might be relevant to their own learning environments.

-What we collectively discover will be compiled into a CS-Paths Brokering Toolkit and will be made available both to other organizations in New York City as well as ones that are part of Hive Learning Networks nationally in places like and Chicago and Kansas, internationally in places like Toronto, Manchester and Waterloo, and to the broader field of informal learning organizations aiming to support youth pathways in computing and digital making.
+What we collectively discovered will is compiled in the Brokering Youth Pathways Toolkit and will be made available both to other organizations in New York City as well to the broader field of informal learning organizations aiming to support youth pathways in computing and digital making.

 Support for the the CS-Paths Initiative comes from: